Office of Graduate Admission

 Statement of Purpose

-The Statement of Purpose should include your reasons for wishing to study in one of John Marshall's LLM or MS programs and your career goals after completion.
+The Statement of Purpose should include your reasons for wishing to study in one of John Marshall's LLM or MJ programs and your career goals after completion.
 The Statement of Purpose should be two double-spaced pages in length.